At some point after a car accident, you'll probably receive a call from the other driver's insurance company. Here's what to know at the outset:

 In this situation, you'll need to talk with the other driver's insurer, provide them with all documents related to your claimed losses, and give them access to your accident-related medical records.
 The good news is that at this point, fault for the accident shouldn't be in dispute.
 The bad news is that the insurance adjuster still has the company's interest in mind here, not yours.
 So be ready for some pushback on things like the nature and extent of your injuries (were they preexisting?, the adjuster might wonder) and the legitimacy of some of your treatment (adjusters don't like chiropractors, for example).

-Ideally, your attorney or a representative from your own car insurance company will talk to the other driver's insurer, but this isn't always possible or practical, especially if it was a very minor accident.
+Ideally, your attorney or a representative from your own car insurance company will deal with the other driver's insurer, but this isn't always possible or practical.
 So communicating this information will sometimes fall on you.
 In these situations, you have to be careful what you say.

-Third, only answer the question asked.
+Only answer the question asked.
 Do not volunteer additional information or agree to have your statement recorded, whether it's over the phone or in writing.
 The purpose of a recorded or written statement is to lock you into a certain version of events, including the extent of your injuries or property damage.
-However, what you know or feel can easily change just days after the accident.

-Fourth, do not guess or speculate as to what happened.
+Do not guess or speculate as to an answer.
 If you don't know, it's okay to tell the car insurance company that.